Upabjojr/sympy/docs/tutorial/matrices.rst

 Diofant matrices support subscription of matrix elements with pair of integers or :class:`slice` instances.
-In last case, new :class:`~diofant.matrices.Matrix` instances will be returned.
+In last case, new :class:`~sympy.matrices.Matrix` instances will be returned.

     >>> M = Matrix([[1, 2, 3], [4, 5, 6]])
     >>> M[0, 1]